vgaldi/fw-lab/content/authors/mcoppolaro/_index.md

   - Current Members
 ---

 **Marino Coppolaro** is a Ph.D.
-Candidate in the Department of Engineering at the University of Sannio, Benevento, Italy, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).
+Candidate in Information Technologies for Engineering at the University of Sannio, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).

 From June 2012 to October 2014, he was a telecommunication engineer at [ART Srl](https://www.artgroup-spa.com) (Benevento, Italy).